Masao-Taketani/AI-Scientist-with-Local-LLMs/README.md

 ```

 ## Supported Platforms and Models
-For this repo, any models from Ollama or transformers are supported to be used as local LLMs.
-So, pick a platform using `--plaform` argument.
+For this repo, any models from Ollama or Hugging Face are supported to be used as local LLMs.
+So, pick a platform between `ollama` and `huggingface`
-E.g. `--platform transformers`.
+using `--platform` argument.
+E.g. `--platform huggingface`.

 ## Aider
 One of Ollama models is used for Aider.
 Thus, pick one model from Ollama using `--coder-ollama-model` argument.